 Are there any previous buyers I can chat to about this?

-A good breeder is keen to find the best homes for puppies.
-To help him decide if you’re a good fit, he’ll ask you numerous questions such as:
+The Best Pomeranian Breeders are keen to find the best homes for puppies.
+To help the breeder decide if you’re a good fit, he’ll ask you numerous questions such as:

 • Have you had prior experience caring for dogs and other pets and, more specifically, toy dogs? • What is your home like?
 Do you have a family?
 Will the puppy be kept inside or outside? • Can you afford to care for a new puppy?
 He’ll outline costs such as food, exercise, grooming, training, health care and general safety concerns. • He may ask you to de-sex your dog. • He may request that you wait a couple of months until the next litter is ready.
 This will help weed out the impulse buyers.
 Copyright Pomeranian.Org.
 All Rights Reserved.